 Scams against immigrants

+Today we will be discussing Scams against immigrants.
 Do you need help understanding how the immigration process works or completing the forms?
 Renewing a green card, doing the paperwork to become a U.S. citizen, or choosing the right forms can be a complicated process, and it is important that you do it correctly.

 Even those with good intentions – a friend, your pastor, a teacher, or a family member – can cause problems later.
 Assistants of this type should limit themselves to writing or translating what you tell them, and should not advise you what to say or what forms to use.
 To get help to help you, work with people who are authorized by the United States government to help you.
 Working with these people will also help protect you from those who intend to cheat on you.